Breakups. Some people have them harder, some easier, but we all go through them at some point. And they always suck.

 Now, when it comes to dating, it’s a whole other story.

 Don’t rush into another relationship when you just came out of a fresh one.
-Instead, take some time off to enjoy the single life, to process your grief and other emotions, and to get a taste of what living without someone you cherished feels like.
-And only start seeing other people when the world of dating starts feeling fun and exciting again.
+Take some time off to enjoy the single life, to process your grief and other emotions, and to get a taste of what living without someone you love feels like.
+Only start seeing other people when the world of dating starts feeling fun and exciting again.

 Note: a commenter pointed out that one should also consider travel as an option when trying to get over an ex.
 Perhaps it’s the perspective that travel gives you that helps.
 Perhaps it’s the fact that it forces you to meet and socialize with all kinds of different people — including fresh dating options!
 Perhaps being in another place makes one focus on the actual place instead of a dead relationship.